owulveryck/blog/content/post/yolo-faces.md

 * ONNX
 * Go

 **Note**: Some of the terms such as _domain_, _application_, and _infrastructure_ refer to the concepts from Domain Driver Design (DDD) or the hexagonal architecture.
 For example, do not consider the infrastructure as boxes and wires, but see it as a service layer.
 The infrastructure represents everything that exists independently of the application.

+**Disclaimer**: I am using those concepts to illustrate what I do; This is not a proper DDD design nor a true hexagonal architecture.

 The architecture of our tool can be described by three layers:
 <center>